 This is a broad based Art and Design course that prepares students well for access to Post-16 study.
-Students will be introduced to a variety of experiences exploring a range of two and/or three-dimensional media, techniques and processes including both traditional and new technologies.
-This may include Fine Art (Drawing, Painting, Mixed media, Ceramics) and Graphic Communication with some use of computer software graphics packages.
+Students will be introduced to a variety of experiences exploring a range of two dimensional techniques and processes including both traditional and new technologies.
+This may include Fine Art (Drawing, Painting, Mixed media) and Graphic Communication with some use of computer software graphics packages.

 Students will be expected to develop their practical work by exploring relevant images, artefacts and resources relating to an area of art, craft and design.
 This will require independent research and investigation into a particular theme; this may be from a period or aspect of Art or Design from the past or from recent times and could be from anywhere in the world.
 Their practical response to this research must show an understanding of different styles, genres and traditions investigated.
+Some critical annotation is required in the later stages of the course in order to elucidate visual connections made and working methods employed.

-Career paths may include: Architecture, Product Design, Graphic Design, Interior Design, Construction, Photography, Illustration, Animation, Fashion, Metalwork, Jewellery Design, Model-making, Museum Curatorship, Stone Masonry and Printing.
+Career paths may include: Architecture, Product Design, Graphic Design, Interior Design, Construction, Photography, Illustration, Animation, Fashion, Metalwork, Jewellery Design, Model-making, Museum Modelmaking, Museum Curatorship, Stone Masonry and Printing.

-Component 1: Portfolio of Work

-Coursework consists of one extended or two projects that are set internally by the subject teacher.
+Component 1: Portfolio of Work Coursework consists of one extended or two projects that are set internally by the subject teacher.
 There will be coursework deadlines throughout the duration of the course.
 It is this/these project/s that make up the student's portfolio of work.
 The Coursework Portfolio makes up 60% of the final assessment and is marked out of 96.